abinit/abinit/split/README.rst

-Knowing exactly how the use of CPP options is distributed within the source tree of ABINIT is essential to determine the elements on which each build systems will have to focus.
+Knowing exactly how the use of CPP options is distributed within the source tree of ABINIT is essential to determine the elements on which each build system will have to focus.
 For instance, if something is only used in low-level routines of ABINIT Common, including it in the build system of ABINIT Core will be useless, and vice-versa.
 The same holds for LibPAW-specific features.